 During the late 1970's, Florida's 19 most populated counties were required by state law to investigate alternatives to landfill disposal in the name of resource recovery: recovering energy and materials from municipal solid waste.
 Although waste-to-energy was commonly used in Europe and Japan at the time, it was relatively new in the United States.
 Waste-to-energy has since emerged in Florida and the rest of the country as a clean, reliable method of waste disposal, and continues to be encouraged by state law.
 In fact, several communities in Florida are looking into expanding their waste-to-energy facilities which have exceeded design capacities.

-The best opportunities for producing significant amounts of renewable energy in Florida will likely come from waste-to-energy facilities.
-Half of Florida's population is served by solid waste systems that utilize waste-to-energy, and the state's 12 facilities put Florida in a position of producing more electricity from solid waste than any other state.
+Half of Florida's population is served by solid waste systems that utilize waste-to-energy, and the state's 11 facilities put Florida in a position of producing more electricity from solid waste than any other state.
 Generating energy from solid waste is very compatible with materials recycling programs, another important element of successful waste management.
 In fact, communities with waste-to-energy facilities have some of the most thriving recycling programs, including curbside collection, drop-off centers, and metal recovery at the facilities themselves.

 At Tampa's McKay Bay Waste-to-Energy Facility, what cannot be recycled is burned at high temperatures in waste-fired boilers to generate steam.
-The steam is routed to a turbine generator to make electricity, which is purchased by Tampa Electric Company.
+The steam is routed to a turbine generator to make electricity, which is purchased by Seminole Electric Cooperative.
 Revenues from the sale of the electricity help to offset the costs of waste disposal.

 In addition to recovering energy from municipal solid waste, Tampa has a materials recycling program for recovering glass, plastic, aluminum, paper, and yard waste.
 Furthermore, the City is also exploring the possibility of recycling the ash that remains after waste is combusted at the waste-to-energy facility.
 Ash recycling is fairly common in Europe, and is just beginning to make its way into the United States.
 Ash from waste-to-energy facilities can be used as a substitute material for road construction and in commercial construction applications such as structural fill, pipe bedding, and the manufacturing of paving and cinder blocks.